numeristical/structureboost/docs/model_config.rst

 * **max_depth**: The maximum depth to build the trees.
 The larger the number, the more likely you are to overfit, and the less likely to underfit.
 Default is 3.

 * **learning_rate**: The "step size" to use when adding each tree.
-The default is .02.
 We recommend erring on the side of having smaller steps and more trees (and using early stopping with an eval_set to optimize model size).
 StructureBoost works particularly well under these conditions since it will have multiple opportunities to visit the space of possible splits.

 * **subsample**: How much of the training data to use at each tree.
 Will be interpreted as a number of rows if given an integer >1 and a percentage of the data if given a float between 0 and 1.
 Rows can be chosen with or without replacement, depending on the value of `replace`.